franvillamil/franvillamil.github.io/research.md

 ### Working papers

-* Violence, co-optation, and postwar voting in Guatemala.
+* Violence, co-optation, and postwar voting in Guatemala. *Under Review.*
 * Measurement validity and historical data in conflict research.
 * Wartime collective targeting and postwar ethnic mobilization.
 * Blend or resist: Wartime violence and local political polarization (with Laia Balcells).